I’m no stranger to the occasional binge – and almost everyone I know can relate.

 5. Remove the temptation.

 I used to think that throwing things out was wasteful – but isn’t it just as wasteful to overeat?
 If your binges are becoming a regular thing, take your moment of clarity and use it for good.
 Clean out your pantry, fridge, and freezer.
 Dump out the things that are really tempting to you (for me it’s Ranch Doritos) so that you’ll be less likely to repeat.
 (Out of sight, out of mind, right?)
 Pro Tip: Never grocery shop when hungry.
 Make smarter choices by planning your grocery trips with a list and avoid the inner aisles, which tend to be mostly processed foods.
+To do this, I highly recommend grocery pickup so you can make your decisions ahead of time!

 6. Meal prep.

 Sometimes if I choose to eat something unhealthy, it’s because I didn’t prepare anything healthy.
 Then I find myself in a hurry or famished and don’t make good choices.
 Because I know that happens all too often, I keep healthy snacks handy.
 If you want to take it a step further, plan out each of your meals for three days and prep them as much as possible.
 This will take the guesswork out of your meals when you’re on the go or on a tight schedule.
 It will help you stay full and your food decisions will be premeditated.
 I like to have some lean meat cooked up and some fruit and veggies chopped at all times.
+Here are the meal prep containers I use.

 Firstly, this will help with fiber.
 But this will also help you get a blast of vitamins and minerals and help you fight the sluggishness that usually comes with a binge.
 Just because you’ve had enough calories doesn’t mean you’ve had enough nourishment.
+Here is a great green smoothie cookbook.

 8. Go light for dinner.